 - What is polycrystalline diamond (PCD)?

 - When and why to choose tools made from polycrystalline diamond

 - Tungsten carbide cutters: when is it best to use them?

 - Diamond vs. Carbide: costs and benefitsHow to understand which tools are most suitable The experience of Wirutex hi-tech tools

 - How to understand which tools are most suitable

 What is polycrystalline diamond (PCD)?

 Polycrystalline diamond is a composite material which consists of diamond particles sintered together with a metallic binder.

-Diamond is naturally an extremely hard material, a quality owed to its cubic crystalline structure.
-This structure is very compact, as it is solely composed of tiny carbon atoms arranged in a tetrahedral shape, which creates very strong bonds with all the surrounding atoms.
+Diamond is an extremely hard material, a quality owed to its very compact cubic crystalline structure, composed entirely of tiny carbon atoms arranged in a tetrahedral shape, which creates very strong bonds with all the surrounding atoms.